 Hello günamüna community!
 Emily here.
 Have I mentioned how much I love to read?
-This week I would like to share one of the most helpful parenting tips that I learned from a book: Prioritize feeding your baby a full feeding, especially in the first few weeks of life.
+This week I would like to share one of the most helpful parenting tips that I learned from a book: Prioritize feeding your baby using the full feeding method, especially in the first few weeks of life.
 This will help your baby sleep better.
 Ask me how I know.

 This advice came from one of my favorite books: On Becoming BabyWise, Giving Your Infant the Gift of Nightime Sleep, by Pediatrician Robert Buckname, M.D. and Gary Ezzo, M.A.